How to cook spaghetti squash

 Cooking spaghetti squash is easy to do in a microwave or an oven and there are so many ways to use it.
 Before I get to how to cook it, let me share some of the reasons why this non-starch vegetable can be a good addition to your meals:

 Like the pasta it’s named after, spaghetti squash easily accepts a range of flavors.
 I’ve used it in breakfasts, with soups, and paired with Italian, Mexican, Asian, Indian and Mediterranean style dishes.
-I’ve even used it with maple syrup.
+I’ve even used it with maple syrup and love it with rosemary & garlic chicken.
 It’s one of those vegetables that works with just about anything!

 Calorie and carb friendly